 Every year, seasonal flu causes millions of hospitalizations and thousands of deaths.
 The winter and fall months are marked by an increase in flu cases, hence the term “seasonal flu”.
 Influenza causes fever and respiratory ailment.
 It can lead to pneumonia and respiratory failure.
 Flu vaccines are the best way to prevent an influenza infection, but why do you get fatigued after getting a flu shot?

 Using an inactive, weakened form of the virus, the vaccine exposes the body to genetic indicators which allow for the immune system to create antibodies which prevent infection.
-It’s also why you can also get fatigued after taking a flu shot – your body responds to the flu shot the same way it does to an actual infection.
+It’s also why you can also get fatigued after taking a flu shot – even though the vaccine does not give you the flu, your body responds to the flu shot the same way it does to an actual infection.

 What other side effects can you expect?